 B.A., Economics, 1977, and J.D., 1980, Yale University; Member, California State and District of Columbia Bars

-Isabelle Gunning was motivated to study law during the civil rights movement of the 1970s when she saw that "some very positive things could be accomplished through the courts."
+Isabelle Gunning (she/her/hers) is a racial/social justice activist, scholar, and teacher who has focused for years on conflict resolution and dialogue, specifically, how to bring together stakeholders from across the political, economic and social spectrum who do not agree with each other to talk about and resolve the difficult problems that confront us as a society.
+She was motivated to study law in order to support progressive changes in our larger society.
 Following a clerkship with Chief Judge William Bryant of the U.S. District Court for the District of Columbia, she served as a staff attorney with the Public Defender Service in Washington, D.C., and later with the Southern Africa Project of the Lawyers Committee for Civil Rights Under Law.
 Professor Gunning taught for six years as a member of the faculty at the University of California, Los Angeles School of Law before her appointment to Southwestern in 1992.

 "I want my students to see that there are certain assumptions in the law that we are all impacted the same way under similar circumstances—and that is not always the case."